Interest Rate vs. APR: What's the Difference?

 What is APR?

 Annual percentage rate is also expressed as a percentage.
 (We know, you probably could have guessed that from the fact that the word “percentage” is in the name.)
-However, it differs from an interest rate in that it represents the entire cost over the term of the loan.
-This means it includes fees or any other additional cost of borrowing.
+However, it differs from an interest rate in that it represents the entire cost over the term length.
+This means it includes loan fees or any other additional cost of borrowing.

 Lenders can vary widely in the structures of their loans and the fees they include.
 Having a standard calculation such as APR means that you can easily compare what different loans will actually cost you.